 And as a bonus, some insurance companies provide small businesses with risk management services that might include:

-In the case of bogus bosses and fake family who convince you to part with money, you’ll need to carry a special form of crime coverage – “fraudulent wire and cash transfer.”
+In the case of bogus bosses and fake family members who convince you to part with money, you’ll need to carry a special form of crime coverage – “fraudulent wire and cash transfer.”
 You may be able to add this to your current business insurance policy.

 Want to check out your options for top-rated cyber insurance ... which may include adding it to a money-saving business owner’s policy (BOP)?
 Call our friendly, licensed agents for a custom consultation on the right coverage for you.